psaniko/turfcoach/README.md

 1. Poetry: I went for Poetry over `pyenv`, `venv`, `virtualwrapper`, etc simply because I hadn't tried it yet and was curious.

 1. Async: For a larger project of this kind I would strongly consider async or some coroutine library, not only to parallelize fetch requests for muliple cities.
 As it is, this seemed the simplest way to the target.

+1. Env variables: Usually I'd put sensitive data into an `.env` file (and exclude that from VCS) or use the secret management of the cloud provider.

 1. Other bells and whistles: I considered adding custom exceptions, tests, a license, `.gitignore`, and a proper frontend but, again, decided for the MVP version.